Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 7. Spray your yard, including grass, greenscape, hardscape, and garden.

-Finally, you can use “sticky traps” to catch centipedes and their prey.
+Finally, you can use “sticky traps” to catch both centipedes and their prey.
 Place the traps in corners, along walls, and behind furniture.

 In sum, centipedes are a nuisance in many homes in the U.S., startling unsuspecting residents and threatening a possible bite if handled or threatened.